Holy Name of Jesus Church (Redlands, California): Sacred Heart

-After American annexation in 1848, large amounts of European-Americans arrived, Redlands was officially founded in 1881 and many European, Californios and Mexican Catholics moved into the area there after.
-Before any specific place of worship was constructed, community members worshiped in a local community center and local rented store fronts for $10 a month.
-The first building constructed was the Sacred Heart Academy with a small parish.
-The chapel opened in 1896 as Sacred Heart Catholic Parish and the academy opened previously in 1887.
+After American annexation in 1848, large amounts of European-Americans arrived, Redlands was officially incorporated in 1881 and many European Americans from the east coast, Californios and Mexican Catholics moved into the area there after.
+Before any specific place of worship was constructed, community members worshiped in a local community center, local homes and local rented store fronts for $10 a month.
+The first chapel was small, opened as Sacred Heart Catholic Parish, its first mass was delivered on April 1, 1894.
+The Catholic School Academy opened in 1897.
 This is what is now known as the Olive Avenue location site.
-Both located at the current Olive Avenue address.
 The current church was re-constructed in 1963 in Postmodern architecture.